-Downsizers don’t always know how long to keep bulky paper records like bank and credit card statements, annulled marriage licenses, mortgages from prior homes, and decades of tax documentation.
-Legal and financial documents take up valuable living space, and they’re heavy to move, but they often seem too important to shred.
+Downsizers don’t always know how long to keep personal records like bank and credit card statements, annulled marriage licenses, mortgages from prior homes, and decades of tax documentation.
+Legal and financial records take up valuable living space, and they’re heavy to move, but they often seem too important to shred.

 Luckily, our 15 years of experience sorting household documents has taught us a few tricks.
 Our experts help you distinguish between important records and those you can definitely trash.

-Professional Papers — If you have a collection of letters of a famous novelist or jazz pianist, that may worth keeping for sentimental or resale value.
+If you have a collection of letters of a famous novelist or jazz pianist, that may worth keeping for sentimental or resale value.
 But, say your late husband was a lawyer or business owner.
 He may have implored you to save his papers and receipts to protect against a lawsuit, but there’s really no need.
-Either shred them now, or keep them for a year after his death, then shred them.
+Either shred them now, or keep them for a year from the date of his death, then shred them.

-Tax Records — There are opposing schools of thought about how long to keep tax records.
+There are opposing schools of thought about how long to keep personal tax records.
 Some authorities argue seven years, others three.
-Our rule of thumb is to digitize three years’ worth and toss the rest.
+Our rule of thumb is to digitize three years’ worth for tax purposes and toss the rest.
 Consult your attorney for case-specific recommendations.

-Old Bills — Believe it or not, our single largest source of trash is old phone bills.
-Whether it’s utility bills, automobile liens, credit card statements, charges for medical treatments – anything that’s paid off and more than a year old can go.
+Believe it or not, our single largest source of trash is old phone bills.
+Whether it’s utility bills, automobile liens, credit card statements, medical bills – anything that’s paid off and more than a year old can go.

-Bank Records and Credit Card Statements — We spend a lot of time digging through cardboard boxes and filing cabinets bursting with decades of dusty bank and credit card records.
-Locate the most current statement from each account and dump the rest.
-From there, call the bank and credit card companies one by one.
-Make sure each account is actually closed.
+We spend a lot of time digging through cardboard boxes and filing cabinets bursting with decades of dusty bank and credit card records.
+Locate the most current monthly statement from each account and dump the rest.
+From there, call the bank and credit card companies one by one to make sure each account is actually closed.
 If it is, the document can be shredded.

-Financial and Investment Documents — Investments often create droves of mail like privacy notices, address confirmations, prospectuses, and so on.
+Investments often create droves of mail like privacy notices, address confirmations, prospectuses, and so on.
 Dump any outdated information and anything you don’t plan to act on.
 Otherwise, retain three months of balance statements and toss the rest.
-Keep transaction records for investments until you sell them and complete your subsequent income tax return.
+Keep transaction records for investments until you sell them and file a tax return.